mabdinur/starterprojectspring/README_FULL.md

     <version>VERSION</version>
  </dependency>
 ```

-This new dependency can be added to string applications adopting OpenTelemetry to leverage the newly proposed manual instrumentation tools.

-### Add @ConfigTracer
+### @ConfigTracer

-To use the annotations below you must place this annotation on the the main class of the project.
-This will create a tracer bean which can be autowired to your controllers.
+To use the other annotations below you must place @ConfigTracer on the main class of the project.
+This will create a tracer bean which can be injected into your components.

 @ConfigTracer Fields:
 - String: tracerName